mrkamel/bbque/README.md

 ## Graceful Termination

-You can stop a worker gracefully by sending a QUIT signal to it.
+You can stop a worker gracefully by sending a QUIT, TERM, INT or USR2 signal to it.
 The worker will finish its current job and terminate afterwards.

 ## Contributing